- The Newton Family

 Various connection applications allow you to use your computer keyboard to enter data into a Newton device.

-See also: How can I transfer data between my Newton and another computer?
+See also: How do I transfer data between my Newton and another computer?

 4. Can I speed up the processor?